shaneutt/bpfd/docs/blog/posts/introduction-to-bpfd.md

 eBPF is a simple and efficient way to dynamically load programs into the kernel at runtime, with safety and performance provided by the kernel itself using a Just-In-Time (JIT) compiler and verification process.
-There is a wide variety of types of programs one can create with eBPF, which include everything from networking applications to security systems.
+There are a wide variety of types of programs one can create with eBPF, which include everything from networking applications to security systems.